UT WIC Eng

 • Organic allowed

-• Tofu only if assigned and printed on WIC receipt or benefit list
+• Tofu only if listed on your WIC receipt or benefit list

 ✘ Not Allowed: Any form other than block (cubed), seasoned, added fat, sugars, oils, or sodium